duceppemo/VCFs_to_SNP_alignment/README.md

 Xvfb (short for X virtual framebuffer) is a display server implementing the X11 display server protocol and must be in your environment to generate PDF and SVG tree files.
 If X11 is not in your environment xvfbwrapper will install but not work.
 Xvfb is likely already install but beware.
 Root privileges will be needed if it is not yet in your environment.
 It's available on Mac OS X via XQuartz and Linux via your package manager.

 Note, Xvfb is finicky.
 Using Xvfb is an unfortuante necessity.
 Any feedback to improve the portablity generating PDF and SVG files will be appreciated.
 On Mac OS X install using pip and on Linux use conda.
+On Mac after following instructions below if error “Xvfb did not start”, then restart XQuartz application before running the script again.

 On Mac OS X